 - Eligible to hold a blue card (Working with Children check).

 You can be:

-Short-term foster and kinship carers provide full-time, ongoing, day-to-day care for children for up to two years, while the Department of Communities - Child Safety Services work towards reunifying the child with their family.
-During this time, the carers are actively working with the child, the foster care team and the Department to progress the goal of safely returning the child to their family.
+Carers provide 24-hour, ongoing, day-to-day care for children for up to two years, while Child Safety work towards reunifying the child with their family.
+During this time, the carers are actively working with the child, the foster care team and Child Safety to progress the goal of safely returning the child to their family.

-Long-term care involves providing children a safe and stable home as they are unable to live with their own family.
-Long-term carers commit to the ongoing full-time care of a child up to 18 years of age.
+Carers commit to providing a safe and stable home with the ongoing care of a child up to 18 years of age.

-Intensive foster care requires a carer who has a passion to care for a child with complex needs or may have specialised skills to be able to support them in this role.
-This may include medical, behavioural, mental health, and diagnosed disabilities.
-Carers receive additional training and support from UnitingCare Community to help meet the needs of the children in their care.
+This involves becoming a carer for a child with complex needs, including medical, behavioural, mental health and disabilities.
+These carers receive additional training and support from UnitingCare Queensland to help meet the needs of the children.

 Short break care

 Carers assist other foster carers who are supporting a child 24-hours but require some time away from caring.
 Carers providing short break care to a child are able to choose when they can provide care, for example on weekends or holiday periods.

 Carers are available to provide short-term care at short notice for children who urgently need a place to stay.